What Is SCORM? A Detailed Explanation

 - Save changes and then click Publish. iSpring preserves all the PowerPoint effects in the published course: SmartArt objects, triggers, hyperlinks, and so on.

-After publishing, you’ll have a zip file that you need to upload to an LMS.
-Check out the articles in the list below to learn how to upload courses into popular LMSs like:
+After publishing, you’ll have a ZIP file that you need to upload to an LMS.
+Check out the articles in the list below to learn how to import courses into popular LMSs like:

-… or have a look at the complete list.
+… or take a look at the complete list.

-The only thing left to do is share the course with the learners.
+The only thing left to do is share the course with your learners.
 If you use iSpring Learn LMS, you can send out invitations by email.
-Specify one or several emails, and their owners will instantly get access to the course.
+Specify one or more emails, and the recipients will get access to the course instantly.

 The Future of SCORM

-The next generation of SCORM are the Tin Can API and сmi5 formats.
-These formats feature a wide range of capabilities: they allow your learners to study offline or using mobile devices, support PDF documents and interactive simulations, collect detailed statistics about students’ progress, and much more.
+However, some experts believe that other eLearning standards will become more dominant in the future.
+More recently, the evolution of SCORM has generated the Tin Can (Experience API) and сmi5 formats.
+These formats feature a wide range of capabilities: they allow your learners to study offline and/or use mobile devices, support PDF documents and interactive simulations, collect detailed statistics about learners’ progress, and much more.

 Here, you’ll find answers to some frequently asked questions about SCORM, and we’ll update this blog post with any new ones you might ask in the comments.

 What does it mean to be ‘SCORM compliant’?